 • Folded beach trolleys and any additional items are to be placed in the designated area on board as directed by the crew.

-Upright Market Trolleys:
+Upright Trolleys:

-• Upright market trolleys with small base dimensions are permitted to travel on board our ferries (eg: hand trolleys, stock trolleys, market trolleys).
+• Upright trolleys with small base dimensions are permitted to travel on board our ferries (eg: hand trolleys, stock trolleys, market trolleys).

-Bicyles, scooters, skateboards (including electric)
+Personal Transport Devices - Bicyles, scooters, skateboards (including electric)

 These items are permitted only as carry-on items, with the following conditions:

 • These items will be stored on outer decks and are permitted subject to available deck space only.
+Customers concerned about sea spray need to consider bringing their own cover.

 • They must be secured by owner on boarding.

 • Riding of these items during boarding, disembarkation or voyage is NOT permitted.
+Maximum 30kg in weight.

 • They must be within the following dimensions L = 180cm W = 50cm H = 130cm